-ın mopay A review of the Festive season arrangements has commenced and will conclude in March 2023.
-Mitigating Actions: Information from the updated BIA/BCP informed elements of the Winter Preparedness Plan A Friday huddle is in place which gathers the status of services across the whole system to provide information and contact details to the Senior Manager on Call (SMOC) over the weekend.
+n monay A review of the Festive season arrangements was completed and as a result all services are now required to provide information about service cover available over holiday long weekends which enables a more collaborative and supportive approach.
+Mitigating Actions: Information from the updated BIA/BCP informed elements of the Winter Preparedness Plan Actions.
+A Friday huddle continues, this allows the status of services across the whole system to provide information and contact details to the Senior Manager on Call (SMOC) over the weekend.
 If any potential issues are highlighted the relevant Persons at Risk Data is compiled and if appropriate, shared with relevant personnel.
 NHSG have introduced system wide daily huddles to manage the flow and allocation of resources which require attendance from Dr Grays and HSCM.
 Practitioner group established for Moray with representation from HSCM, Dr Grays, Moray Council and NHSG to discuss matters arising from the Local Resilience Forum and within our respective organisations.
 In addition it will provide a forum for discussion of the linkages between organisational response plans to ensure there are no gaps or over reliance on particular local resources.
 HSCM continues to monitor the local situation regarding impacts on staffing and is engaged with NHSG emergency planning arrangements and Council Response and Recovery management team to be ready to escalate response if required.
 Work was undertaken within NHSG, Aberdeenshire HSCP and Aberdeen City HSCP to look at Surge flows and establish a mechanism that will provide easy identification of "hot spots" across the whole system in Grampian, to facilitate a collaborative approach to addressing the issues through the use of a common Operational Pressure Escalation approach.
 This work could underpin surge responses in winter and at other times of pressure and having a standard approach across Grampian could aid communication and understanding.
 Assurances: Audit, Performance and Risk Committee and NHS Grampian Civil Contingencies Group oversight and scrutiny.
-HSCM Civil Contingencies group review specific risks and action plans to mitigate, developing plans and testing arrangements in partnership with NHSG and Council Gaps in Moray Integrated Joint Board (MIJB) was designated as a Category 1 responder under the Civil Contingencies Act 2004 assurance: from March 18 th 2021.
-That designation imposed a number of statutory duties in terms of the Act and the associated Scottish Regulations 1 .
+HSCM Civil Contingencies group review specific risks and action plans to mitigate, developing plans and testing arrangements in partnership with NHSG and Council Gaps in assurance: Moray Integrated Joint Board (MIJB) was designated as a Category 1 responder under the Civil Contingencies Act 2004 from March 18 th 2021.
+That designation imposed a number of statutory duties in terms of the Act and the associated Scottish Regulations .
 MIJB has no dedicated, specialist in post and is reliant on the Corporate Manager covering this increasingly demanding role in addition to other duties without the necessary background, knowledge, skills and experience.
 This presents a potential organisational risk in terms of compliance, and our ability to provide assurance on discharging our civil contingency arrangements.
 This has been highlighted to the Chief Officer and IJB.

-1 Civil Contingencies Act 2004 (Contingency Planning) (Scotland) Regulations 2005
+$^{\mathrm{1}}$ Civil Contingencies Act 2004 (Contingency Planning) (Scotland) Regulations 2005